Alimony Attorney Charleston, WV

 How Does an Alimony Award Work?

 The courts look at income levels, marriage length, physical condition, emotional state, education, job training, standards of living, and the ability of one spouse to support the other when determining alimony awards.
 Johnson Law Office can help during these court cases and argue your case either for or against alimony payments.
-Contact us today for a free consultation.
+Contact us today for a consultation.